Byron/gitoxide/STABILITY.md

 Intermediate pre-releases may be created at most every 4 weeks by appending `-alpha.X` where `X` is the sequential release number.
 These should help testing breaking changes or new features without forcing the use of `git` sources for dependencies in cargo manifests.
 Pre-release releases must pin all the pre-release crates they depend on to prevent automatic upgrades.
+Dependent external crates are advised to pin their `alpha` dependencies with `=<version>` version requirements to avoid automatic updates which may be breaking.

 Minor version updates for new features can be released when needed assuming there are no other breaking changes, updating the build identifiers for year and month accordingly.